Python-SIP/sip/sphinx/python_api.rst

         .. versionadded:: 4.12

         This returns the item at a given index.
 An exception will be raised if the address does not have an associated size.
-It behaves like a Python ``memoryview`` object.
+In this way it behaves like a Python ``memoryview`` object.

         :param idx:
             is the index which may either be an integer, an object that